jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary/Sea Hag.md

 RacialMods:
 Languages: Common, Giant
 SQ: amphibious
+SpecialAbilities:
-SpecialAbilities: >
+  Evil Eye (Su): >
-  Evil Eye (Su) Three times per day, a sea hag can cast her dire gaze upon any single creature within 30 feet.
+    Three times per day, a sea hag can cast her dire gaze upon any single creature within 30 feet.
 The target must succeed on a DC 14 Will save or be staggered as strange nebulous distress and a gnawing sense of impending doom plagues the victim.
 If a sea hag uses her evil eye on someone already afflicted by this curse, the victim must make a DC 14 Fortitude save or be overwhelmed with fright and collapse into a comatose state for 3 days.
 Each day that passes, the comatose victim must make a DC 14 Fortitude save or perish.
 The evil eye is a mindaffecting fear effect.
 The save DCs are Charisma-based.
 Evil Eye Curse: Gaze-failed save; save Will DC 14; frequency 1/day; effect staggered (or fall comatose if already under the effects of the evil eye).
+  Horrific Appearance (Su): >
-Horrific Appearance (Su) The sight of a sea hag is so revolting that anyone within 60 feet (other than another hag) who sets eyes upon one must succeed on a DC 14 Fortitude save or instantly be weakened, taking 1d6 points of Strength damage.
+    The sight of a sea hag is so revolting that anyone within 60 feet (other than another hag) who sets eyes upon one must succeed on a DC 14 Fortitude save or instantly be weakened, taking 1d6 points of Strength damage.
 Creatures that are affected by this power or that successfully save against it cannot be affected again by the same hag's horrific appearance for 24 hours.
 This is a mindaffecting effect.
 The save DC is Charisma-based.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: